Cruse History, Family Crest & Coats of Arms

-Important Dates for the Cruse family
+Early History of the Cruse family

 This web page shows only a small excerpt of our Cruse research.
 Another 45 words (3 lines of text) are included under the topic Early Cruse History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Cruse has appeared include Cruise, Cruice, Crouse, Cruse and others.

 Early Notables of the Cruse family (pre 1700)